 ... and in a halting way, through my limited vocabulary, I'm proclaiming Jesus as Lord to these people whom I'm coming to love and appreciate.

 One of my good friends at Southern Nazarene University was "missionary kid" Pete Torgrimson, who grew up in Peru.
 Now pastoring on the Texas Gulf Coast, Pete used to travel on weekends with us in the Mission Crusaders.
-And often during mealtimes at those missionary conventions, he would launch into fantastic tales of delicacies which he had eaten -- delicacies quite foreign to North American palates.
+And often during mealtimes at those missionary conventions, he would launch into fantastic tales of delicacies that he had eaten -- delicacies quite foreign to North American palates.
 I remember one of his stories well: It was about eating monkey eyeballs.
 I wasn't certain at the time whether it was truth or legend.
 Our Peruvian friend in Rome, Alicia, swears it could not be true.
 At any rate, I had conditioned myself that when I became a real, live missionary with my pith helmet and all, I would find myself eating some pretty strange things.

 Well, here I am minus my pith helmet.
-But I have found myself eating some strange things -- strange, at least, to me.
+But I have found myself eating some strange things -- strange at least to me.
 Things like squid and octopus.
 And you may not believe this, but I've really come to like them.
 The only thing I have not been able to get down was some boiled pigskin offered to me one day by a family in Naples.

-I had an Italian dinner recently that lasted for close to three hours. it was in the home of a Nazarene family in Catania, a city on the island of Sicily in the shadow of the volcano Etna.
+I had an Italian dinner recently that lasted for close to three hours.
+It was in the home of a Nazarene family in Catania, a city on the island of Sicily in the shadow of the volcano Etna.

 But, oh, no. The dishes kept coming.
 On came a plate of swordfish with artichokes (my first time to try them) as the side vegetable.
 I was now certain the fresh fruit was on its way.
 But no. The table (which resembled an Early American style piece of furniture, no less!) was cleared, and plates full of boiled eggplant with relishes of olives and pickles came through the door.